When to retake GRE exam?

-You kept your nose to the grindstone for nearly three months, slogged hard for your GRE preparation but a disappointing 297 broke your heart.
-You are anxious that your low GRE score could become a recipe for disaster and may wear away all the chances of making it to halls of ivy.
-Evidently unhappy with your scores you have started toying with the idea of retaking GRE.
-Retaking GRE – A Baffling PredicamentThe more you contemplate, the more complex it gets for you.
-You should not be paranoid over this baffling question of should I or should I not take the GRE.
-Just understand that the process of making it to university of your dream is like a long hurdle race, and you cannot not afford to spend too much time on overcoming just one obstacle.
+You kept your nose to the grindstone for nearly three months, slogged hard for your GRE exam preparation, but a disappointing score of 297 broke your heart.
+Some may have even opted for some online GRE coaching to prepare for the test.
+However, you are anxious that your low GRE score could become a recipe for disaster and may wear away all the chances of making it to halls of the ivy league.
+Evidently unhappy with your scores, you have started toying with the idea of retaking the GRE.
+The more you contemplate, the more complex it gets for you.
+You should not be paranoid over this baffling question of “should I or should I not take the GRE.”
+Just understand that the process of making it to your dream university is like a long hurdle race, and you cannot afford to spend too much time on overcoming just one obstacle.
 Always look at the bigger picture.
 You must utilize your time thoughtfully and judiciously considering all aspects.

-What are the factors to be considered before you retake your exams?
+So, if you have made up your mind to retake the GRE test then what are the factors to be considered before you retake your exams?

-2. Requirements of your university: be sure to keep yourself abreast with the latest GRE cut offs for the schools you are applying too.
+- Requirements of your university: Be sure to keep yourself abreast with the latest GRE cut-offs for the schools you are applying to.
 GRE score is not something to flaunt but to make the best use of.
 Be realistic as you would need to take both sections again, and balanced preparation would be required.
 If the course requires you to ace quants sections and an average verbal is acceptable, do not go over the top to take the test again just to increase your overall GRE.
 Use your wisdom and discretion in making the final decision.